-Here are some of the examples of the types of maps you can create in Golden Software Surfer:
+Here are some examples of the types of maps you can create in Golden Software Surfer:

 If you’ve ever used Golden Software, it strives for simplicity for user experience.
 Surfer is no different because it’s just an easy point-and-click to generate high-quality thematic maps.

 For any type of report, it has all the essential cartographic elements you need in a map.
 For example, it has scale bars, north arrows, legend options, and more.
 All are customizable and look great.

 A short list of analysis tools